Is my data local or remote?

 - Most cloud-based resources.

-Some cases where resources might be considered remote are actually not remote.
-Here are some examples.
+There are some cases where resources might be considered remote, but they are actually local:

-- A host has a volume that has been permanently mounted over a high-bandwidth physical connection such as USB or FireWire.
+- A host has a volume that has been permanently mounted over a high-bandwidth physical connection, like USB or FireWire.
 Because the computer can mount the resource at boot time, Splunk Enterprise treats it as a local resource, even though the resource can theoretically be disconnected at a later time.

-- A host has a resource that has been permanently mounted over a high-bandwidth network standard such as iSCSI, or to a Storage Area Network over fiber.
-As the standard treats such volumes as local block devices, such a resource would be considered local.
+- A host has a resource that has been permanently mounted over a high-bandwidth network standard, like iSCSI, or to a Storage Area Network over fiber.
+Because the standard treats such volumes as local block devices, such a resource isn considered local.